 Blue Wave Art Pattern (c)

-Cupro: Primarily we use the silk like fabric Cupro for our linings.
+Cupro: Feels like silk ~ breathes like cotton.
 Cupro is made from cotton linter, the short, downy fiber that enfolds cotton seeds and which is left behind in the making of cotton fabrics.
 These downy fibers create a silk like fabric which is more breathable than silk (and far more breathable than synthetics).
 During one photo shoot our models needed to walk between spots for shooting, and they commented on how surprised they were that they weren't over heating and getting "all sweaty."
 This of course was great to hear (they didn't know anything about cupro.)
 It's one thing when a manufacturer tells you a fabric is breathable, but it's another thing when a group of models validates it.
 Cupro recently was declared by independent labs to be 100% biodegradable.
 (Yay!)
 Cupro is created through a closed loop manufacturing system, which means no pollutants are released into the environment.

-Luxurious and Sustainable - Depicted below is our Kate Blazer with 100% cupro bemberg linings.
-This luxurious cupro from Italy is highly regarded by top tailors, and is known for it's superior sweat wicking abilities.
+Luxurious and Sustainable - Depicted below is our Kate Blazer with 100% cupro Bemberg™ linings.
+This luxurious cupro from Italy is highly regarded by top tailors, and is known for it's superior moisture-wicking abilities.
 These Italian linings are STANDARD 100 by OEKO-TEX® certified.
 There's no need for a guilty conscience when wearing sustainable luxury.

 Our button supplier is a family business going back several generations.
 These buttons are made from corozo, or tagua, which is a seed from a palm tree, and which are gathered, dried, peeled and cut.
 Our manufacturer provides over one thousand full time and part time low-skill labor jobs in depressed and impoverished South American communities, jobs which help those communities to prosper and grow economically while increasing their quality of life.